-Children with SEMH respond well to structure as it helps them to feel safe and secure – they like predictable routines and respond well when they feel confident that they know what is going to happen next.
-However, Rudolph Steiner believed-
+Marchbank Free School recognises that children with social, emotional and mental health difficulties (SEMH) respond well to structure as it helps them to feel safe and secure – they like predictable routines and respond well when they feel confident that they know what is going to happen next.

-Our vision is to provide an environment where primary children with SEMH can access an education that aims to develop the whole child in a healthy and balanced manner addressing their physical, emotional and intellectual capabilities through a developmentally appropriate curriculum.
+Our vision is to provide an environment where primary children with SEMH and associated difficulties can access an education that aims to develop the whole child in a healthy and balanced manner addressing their physical, emotional and intellectual capabilities through a developmentally appropriate curriculum.